Read Java Is Still Free (2.0.0)

 OpenJDK provides a new feature release every six months, and a maintenance/security update based upon each active release every three months.
 We will follow this schedule for publishing binary releases from AdoptOpenJDK to ensure you

 In addition, every three years one feature release will be designated as the Long Term Supported (LTS) release.
 We will produce LTS releases for at least four years.
 This assurance will allow you to stay on a well-defined code stream,

 and give you time to migrate to the next, new, stable, LTS release when it becomes available.

 Based upon this roadmap, and starting with Java 8:

 At Least Sep 2023

 As a general philosophy, AdoptOpenJDK will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.

-The Eclipse OpenJ9 Support Document covers extra support info for that variant.
+The Eclipse OpenJ9 Support Document covers extra support info for that VM.